slepc/slepc/doc/source/documentation/faq.md

 ## 13. Creating a sparse matrix gets terribly slow when I increase the matrix size

 Matrix preallocation is extremely important, especially for large matrices.
-See the {{'[performance chapter of the PETSc users manual](https://petsc.org/{}/docs/manual/performance/#memory-allocation-for-sparse-matrix-assembly)'.format(branch)}}.
+See the {{'[chapter on matrices in the PETSc users manual](https://petsc.org/{}/manual/mat/#preallocation-of-memory-for-sequential-aij-sparse-matrices)'.format(branch)}}.

 :::{note}
 Since PETSc version 3.19 the `Mat` data structures have been changed so that the performance is reasonably good without preallocation.